LIS

 9VAC25-780-110.
 Water demand management information.

-A. As part of a long-term strategy, a water plan shall address conservation as a part of overall water demand management in accordance with the following requirements:
+B. As part of a long-term strategy, a regional water supply plan shall address water conservation as a part of overall water demand management in accordance with the following requirements:

-1. A water plan shall include information that describes practices for more efficient use of water that are used within the planning area.
-The type of measures to be described may include, but are not limited to, the adoption and enforcement of the Virginia Uniform Statewide Building Code sections that limit maximum flow of water closets, urinals and appliances; use of low-water use landscaping; and increases in irrigation efficiency.
+1. A regional water supply plan shall describe strategies for more efficient use of water that are used within the regional planning area.
+The type of measures to be described may include the adoption and enforcement of the Virginia Uniform Statewide Building Code (13VAC5-63) sections that limit maximum flow of water closets, urinals, and appliances; use of low-water use landscaping; and increases in irrigation efficiency.

-2. A water plan shall include information describing the water conservation measures used within the planning area to conserve water through the reduction of use.
-The types of measures to be described may include, but are not limited to, technical, educational and financial programs.
+2. A regional water supply plan shall describe the water conservation measures used within the regional planning area to conserve water through the reduction of use.
+The types of measures to be described may include technical, educational, and financial programs.

-3. A water plan shall include information that describes, within the planning area, the practices to address water loss in the maintenance of water systems to reduce unaccounted for water loss.
-The types of items to be described may include, but are not limited to: leak detection and repair and old distribution line replacement.
+3. A regional water supply plan shall describe, within the regional planning area, the practices to address water loss in the maintenance of water systems to reduce unaccounted for water loss.
+The types of items to be described may include leak detection and repair and old distribution line replacement.

-B. Current conservation practices, techniques, and technologies shall be considered in projecting water demand pursuant to 9VAC25-780-100 D.
+C. Current water conservation practices, techniques, and technologies shall be considered in projecting water demand pursuant to 9VAC25-780-100 D.

 Statutory Authority